troed/summarize.sh/README.md

 # Usage

-./summarize.sh \<Youtube URL\>
+./summarize.sh [-q] [-c] [-d] \<Youtube url\>

+Optional parameters:

+  -q : Quiet, does not print any progress information or execution time
+  -c : Conversational, waits for further questions after the summary is printed
+  -d : Debug, prints all output from the called programs

 # Performance

 I made this script for my personal use, where I run it on a quite beefy 20 core workstation with 96GB RAM and a 12GB VRAM GPU.
 To give an estimate on what performance you could expect to see I've chosen two videos randomly:

-https://www.youtube.com/watch?v=NngCHTImH1g - a 20 minute long video, takes 6 minutes 40 seconds to complete on my system. https://www.youtube.com/watch?v=emFf4W3WzYI - 11 minutes long, completes in 3 minutes 13 seconds.
+https://www.youtube.com/watch?v=NngCHTImH1g - a 20 minute long video, takes 6 minutes 40 seconds to complete on my system.
+https://www.youtube.com/watch?v=emFf4W3WzYI - 11 minutes long, completes in 3 minutes 13 seconds.

 The time is mostly spent in the Mixtral model, so to increase performance that's where you should try others.
 A friend with a 24GB VRAM 3090 sees about a minute less time spent in Mixtral on the first example.